 You don't count.

-And and David Muir doesn't get it because that's actually why they lost the election.
+And David Muir doesn't get it because that's actually why they lost the election.

-The Democrats massively overplayed the dead white male hand.
+The Democrats massively overplayed the dead white mail hand.

-And they basically said to people, uh they they basically reached a strategic decision uh that a section of their voter base in Michigan, Wisconsin, and Pennsylvania didn't matter.
+And they basically said to people, they basically reached a strategic decision that a section of their voter base in Michigan, Wisconsin, and Pennsylvania didn't matter.

-And they had people, and that's fine if you do it in a smoke-filled room somewhere, and you say we're writing off these losers, no one mention it.
+And they had people, and that's fine if you do it in a smoke-filled room somewhere and you say, We're writing off these losers.

-They went out on the airwaves and they uh and they put down they said everybody, you can be the smallest, least uh discernible demographic group in the world.
+They went out on the airwaves and they put down, they said everybody, you can be the smallest, least discernible demographic group in the world.

 Questioning?